 Here are our tips to help you avoid a dental emergency and an unexpected trip to our office.

-Brush and Floss Your Teeth
+Brush Your Teeth Twice a Day

+You may have heard this old saying: “Only floss the teeth you want to keep.”
+And there’s a lot of truth in that.
 Plaque loves to hide in between teeth where toothbrush bristles can’t reach.
 This is why our dentists advise you to also floss once a day.
 Flossing removes plaque and any trapped food particles in between teeth so you don’t develop cavities.

 Wear a Sports Mouth Guard

+if you plan on playing a contact sport like football.
+All it takes is one hard tackle for you to accidentally crack or even knock out a tooth.
 While you can buy generic mouth guards at the store, we recommend getting a custom mouth guard from a dentist.
 A custom mouth guard is specially made to fit the contours of your teeth and gums.
 That way, your mouth guard won’t feel uncomfortable and you’ll be able to focus on the game.

 Certain foods increase your risk of getting cavities or gum disease.
 This is because the bacteria that live in your mouth love to eat any sugar that’s left behind on your teeth and gums.
-This bacteria then consume the sugar to produce acid that erodes tooth enamel and attacks your gums.
+The bacteria then consume the sugar to produce acid that erodes tooth enamel and attacks your gums.

 While it’s okay to indulge in sugary foods every once and a while, it’s a good idea to be mindful of what foods you’re putting in your grocery cart.
 Eating too many sugary treats could increase the bacteria in your mouth and put you at a higher risk of developing oral health issues.